OlGe404/ansible-collections/README.md

 * Installing the python3, sudo and ca-certificates packages
 * Creating a non-root user to perform tests with
 * Enable passwordless sudo for the non-root user

+> NOTE: If you need to install larger software packages, that should not be downloaded during each test (e.g. vscode for the [vscode_extensions](https://github.com/OlGe404/olge404.unix/tree/main/roles/vscode_extensions/molecule/default/molecule.yml) role), you should write a dedicated Dockerfile for this to speed up molecule tests.

 See the [Dockerfile for Ubuntu 24.04](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/Dockerfile.ubuntu-24.04) as an example on how to prepare a test platform for molecule.